garyritchie/docker-adaptauthoring/README.md

 README.md
 =================

-Authoring SCORM-compatible training using the [Adapt Authoring](https://github.com/adaptlearning/adapt_authoring) tool.
+Authoring SCORM-compatible training using the [Adapt Authoring](https://github.com/adaptlearning/adapt_authoring) tool at http://localhost:5000.

+Login credentials are set from a .env file (See _Config_ section).

 Getting Started
 ---------------------